yasirshah-analyst/concert-tours-SQL-cleaning-analysis-PowerBI-Dashboard/Readme.md

-# 🎤 Female Concert Tours SQL Data Analysis
+# 🎤 Female Concert Tours Data Cleaning, Analysis & Visualization

 ## 📌 Project Overview
 This project is an end-to-end **SQL Data Cleaning and Business Analysis** using a kaggle dataset.